Reconstructing the Geometry of Random Geometric Graphs: Introduction

-where $L = 1 + C(M,\mu,\rp) \cdot n^{-c/d}$, and where $C(M,\mu,\rp) \ge 1$ is a constant which depends on $M$, $\mu$, and $\rp$. \end{cor} \begin{proof} This corollary essentially follows from~\cite[Thm.~1.2~(2)]{FILLN21}.
-To apply this result, we need to check that the manifold in our setting is applicable.
+where $L = 1 + C(M,\mu,\rp) \cdot n^{-c/d}$, and where $C(M,\mu,\rp) \ge 1$ is a constant which depends on $M$, $\mu$, and $\rp$. \end{corollary} \begin{proof} This corollary essentially follows from~\cite[Thm.~1.2~(2)]{FILLN21}.
+To apply this result, we need to check that the manifold in our setting satisfies the required conditions.
 The bounds on the diameter, the injectivity radius, and the sectional curvature are given under Assumptions~\ref{assump: M-and-pm} and~\ref{assump: pdf}.
-Theorem~\ref{thm: geodInformal} implies that we obtain a finite $\varepsilon_0$-net with $\varepsilon_0 \ll_{M,\mu,\rp} n^{-c/d}$ in the whole manifold $M$, and we also obtain {\em distance vector data} (see \cite{FILLN21}) with distance noise upper bound $\varepsilon_1 \ll_{M,\mu,\rp} n^{-c/d}$ between any two points of the net.
+Theorem~\ref{thm: geodInformal} implies that we obtain a finite $\varepsilon_0$-net with $\varepsilon_0 \ll_{M,\mu,\rp} n^{-c/d}$ on the whole manifold $M$, and we also obtain {\em distance vector data} (see \cite{FILLN21}) with distance noise upper bound $\varepsilon_1 \ll_{M,\mu,\rp} n^{-c/d}$ between any two points of the net.
 Thus, \cite{FILLN21} gives an algorithmic reconstruction of the desired smooth Riemannian manifold together with the desired diffeomorphism. \end{proof}

 Our second main result involves recovering the manifold $M$ together with the measure $\mu$ in a version of Gromov--Hausdorff distance for metric measure spaces.
-For more background on metric measure spaces and Gromov--Hausdorff distances, see e.g.~\cite{Gro99,Shi16}. \begin{theor} Suppose $(M,\mu,\rp)$ satisfies Assumptions~\ref{assump: M-and-pm} and \ref{assump: pdf}.
-Then there exists $C(M,\mu,\rp) \ge 1$ so that the following holds.
-There exists a deterministic polynomial-in-$n$ time algorithm that takes $G=G(n,M,\mu,\rp)$ as input, and with probability $1-n^{-\omega(1)}$, outputs $(\widetilde{\Gamma}, \nu,\de)$ such that \begin{itemize} \item $\widetilde{\Gamma}$ is a weighted graph whose vertex set is a subset $V'$ of the vertices of $G$, \item $\nu$ is a probability measure on $V'$, \item $\de$ defines a metric space on $V'$, \item there exists a coupling $\pi$ of $\mu$ and $\nu$ so that, for two independent copies $(X,u),(X',u') \sim \pi$,
+For more background on metric measure spaces and Gromov--Hausdorff distances, see e.g.~\cite{Gro99,Shi16}. \begin{theor} Suppose $(M,\mu,\rp)$ satisfies Assumptions \ref{assump: M-and-pm} and \ref{assump: pdf}.
+Then there exists $C = C(M,\mu,\rp) \ge 1$ so that the following holds.
+Consider the graph $G=G(n,M,\mu,\rp)$.
+There exists a deterministic algorithm that takes $G$ as input.
+With probability $1-n^{-\omega(1)}$, it returns $(\widetilde{\Gamma}, \nu,\de)$ with running time $O(n^3)$ such that \begin{itemize} \item $\widetilde{\Gamma}$ is a weighted graph whose vertex set is a subset $V'$ of the vertices of $G$, \item $\nu$ is a probability measure on $V'$, \item $\de$ defines a metric space on $V'$, \item there exists a coupling $\pi$ of $\mu$ and $\nu$ so that, for two independent copies $(X,u),(X',u') \sim \pi$,

 and

 \item for any vertex $u$ of $\widetilde{\Gamma}$ and $t \ge 0$,